getconversio/node-bigcommerce/README.md

 ## Debugging

-We use `debug`, so just run with environmental variable DEBUG set to `node-bigcommerce:*`
+We use `debug`, so just run with environment variable DEBUG set to `node-bigcommerce:*`

 ```js
 $ DEBUG=node-bigcommerce:* node my_test.js